 What are Therapy Sessions Like?

 Psychotherapy can be short-term (a few sessions), dealing with immediate issues, or long-term (months or years), dealing with longstanding, complex issues or when deep transformational work is required.
-The goals of treatment and arrangements for how often and how long to meet are planned jointly by the patient and therapist.
+The goals and length of treatment are planned jointly by the patient and therapist.

 Confidentiality is a basic requirement of psychotherapy.
 It is one of those vital ingredients that creates a healing space.
 We take confidentiality seriously.
-Information is never shared without a person’s consent with two rare exceptions–if a person’s physical safety or potential for self-harm is at risk; or in the case of legal injunction.
+Information is never shared without a person’s consent with two rare exceptions:

-How to You Combine Psychological with the Biological and Spiritual in Treatment?
+How Do You Combine the Psychological With the Biological and Spiritual in Treatment?

 Psychotherapy can be used to help us come to terms with our thoughts and emotions.
 At the same time it provides us an opportunity to improve our lifestyle.
 Our philosophy is that if we are thinking correctly, we are going to find ourselves worthy of self care and our lifestyle will become one of self compassion.
 Being able to love ourselves becomes the seed of all our spirituality.

-Psychotherapy can be combined synergistically with biological measures as well like acupuncture, herbs, functional medicines or psychopharmacological interventions.
+Psychotherapy can be combined synergistically with biological measures as well, including: acupuncture, herbs, functional medicines, or psychopharmacological interventions.